 A typical Japanese angler’s fly box featuring a majority of stiff hackles

 Want a second opinion?

-It’s hard to argue with the facts... in addition to the extensive research Paul and I have carried out in Japan, Yoshikazu Fujioka has done extensive studies on Japanese kebari styles.
+It’s hard to ignore the facts... in addition to the extensive research Paul and I have carried out in Japan and all the help we've had from dozens of anglers that folks like Go Ishii and Dr. Ishigaki have introduced us to, Yoshikazu Fujioka has done extensive studies on Japanese kebari styles.

 How extensive?
 Well, believe it or not Fujioka san actually recorded and then plotted the frequency of various hackle styles.
 The numbers he found reflect that normal stiff hackled kebari are the most popular in Japan by a long way....